 The guidebooks are a little underwhelmed by Olhão, warning prospective visitors that there aren’t any sights as such.
-At first we were inclined to agree with them, but by the end of our time in Olhão we had discovered some hidden gems that the guidebooks don’t mention.
+At first we were inclined to agree with them, but by the end of our time in Olhão we had discovered some hidden gems that the guidebooks don’t mention and had developed a fondness for this fishing town in the eastern Algarve.

 Arriving in the centre of the small city located 8km east of Faro we headed to the Praça da Restauração which houses the parish church of Nossa Senhora do Rosário (Our Lady of the Rosary) and its little external chapel of Nosso Senhor dos Aflitos (Our Lord of the Afflicted).
 Behind the chapel’s iron railings there are votive candles and wax models of children and body parts against an attractive azulejo-panelled wall.
 Its religious significance in the city harks back to the days when the fishermen’s wives came here to pray for the safety of their husbands and sons during storms.